accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate the components on the screen (a link, a button (form) or a download form for example) used to download a file in office format (.doc, .docx, .pdf for example).
+1. Identify the components on the screen (a link, a button (form) or a download form for example) used to download a file in office format (.doc, .docx, .pdf for example).
 1. For each file offered for download in an office format, check that an alternative version is presented as accessible.
 1. If the alternative is offered in an office format (pdf, odt, doc, docx, EPUB/DAISY):
 	- download the file containing the proposed alternative;